doctorfree/MusicPlayerPlus/README.md

 * A tmux session using the tmux session manager `tmuxp`
 * A spectrum visualizer
 * A download of album cover art for every album in a music library
+* Conversion of all WAV format media in a music library to MP3 format media
 * An import of a music library to the Beets media library manager
 * Any MPD client the user wishes to run
 * One of several asciimatics animations optionally accompanied by audio